kdm9/rab/src/prereq.md

 - What's the typical cycle of git commands needed to share a change with a remote repository?
 - What is a commit, and how does it differ from a branch?
 - What is a staged file, and how does one stage it?
-- How to I get git to send and receive changes from a remote repository?
+- How to I make git send or receive changes from a remote repository?

 ...then avail yourself of the resources below: